Analog stick: Analog joysticks

-When the Apple II was released, it shipped with an analog paddle controller as a standard input, but these failed to meet FCC emissions guidelines and Apple Inc was forced to stop selling them.
+When the Apple II was released, it shipped with an analog paddle controller as a standard input, but these failed to meet FCC emissions guidelines and Apple Inc. was forced to stop selling them.
 This left hundreds of games unable to be used, and this problem was quickly rectified by 3rd party suppliers.
 Not long after, these same companies began producing analog joysticks for the system, but these took some time to become popular.
+Analog controllers including joysticks were the norm on PCs with game port during the 1980s and 1990s.

-In 1982, Atari released a controller with a potentiometer-based analog joystick for their Atari 5200 home console.
+The Armatron, a toy robot arm introduced by Tomy in 1982, was moved by dual analog control joysticks.In 1982, Atari released a controller with a potentiometer-based analog joystick for their Atari 5200 home console.
 However, its non-centering joystick design proved to be ungainly and unreliable due to the filing, alienating many consumers at the time.
-During that same year, General Consumer Electronics introduced the Vectrex, a vector graphics based system which used a self-centering analog thumbstick.
+During that same year, General Consumer Electronics introduced the Vectrex, a vector graphics based system which used a self-centering analog joystick.
+It is possible for the joystick to be moved with the thumb, like a thumbstick.

 In 1985, Sega's third-person rail shooter game Space Harrier, released for the arcades, introduced an analog flight stick for movement.
 It could register movement in any direction as well as measure the degree of push, which could move the player character at different speeds depending on how far the joystick is pushed in a certain direction.

 Sega's analog Mission Stick was released for the Saturn console on September 29, 1995.
 On April 26, 1996, Sony released a potentiometer-based analog joystick for use in Flight-Simulation games.
 The Sony Dual Analog FlightStick featured twin analog sticks and was used in games such as Descent to provide a much greater degree of freedom than the typical digital joysticks of the day.